For District Administrators & Science Coordinators

 Built to pass review.

-Atomency is designed to meet the requirements districts typically evaluate when considering instructional technology — standards alignment, data privacy, accessibility, and curricular depth.
+Atomency is designed to meet the requirements districts typically evaluate before licensing instructional technology: standards alignment, data privacy, accessibility, classroom fit, and curricular depth.

 Curriculum & Standards